 What Is A Leopard Gecko?

 These critters are most active at night, so if you want one as a pet, you’ll need to account for that.
-Fortunately, this is pretty easy to work into your own schedule.
-Most leopard geckos will begin waking up around dusk when you’re arriving home from work.
+Fortunately, this is pretty easy to work into your schedule.
+Most leopard geckos will begin waking up around dusk when you arrive home from work.
 This provides you with plenty of time to spend with your gecko.

 They also live on a strictly insect-only diet.
 This is another thing to keep in mind when purchasing a leopard gecko.
 They are pretty easy to feed, but they do need live insects.
 Live insects can be a pain to take care of and are not the right choice for everyone.